Pancit buko

-Pancit buko (Tagalog "young coconut noodles"; also known as pancit butong in Visayan), is a Filipino dish made from very thin strips of young coconut (buko) meat with various spices, vegetables, and meat or seafood.
-It is a type of Filipino noodle dish (pancit), even though it does not usually use actual noodles.
+Pancit buko (Tagalog for "young coconut noodles", also known as pancit butong in Visayan) is a Filipino dish made from very thin strips of young coconut (buko) meat with various spices, vegetables, and meat or seafood.
+It is a type of Filipino noodle dish (pancit), even though it usually does not include traditional noodles.

-The recipes can vary and are often adaptations of other Filipino pancit dishes.
-It has two main types, a broth version, and a stir-fried (guisado) version.
-The latter often uses latik and coconut oil derived from coconut cream (kakang gata).
-Pancit buko is commonly served directly on an opened coconut shell.
+Recipes vary and often adapt other Filipino pancit dishes.
+It has two main types: a broth version and a stir-fried (guisado) version.
+The stir-fried version often uses latik and coconut oil derived from coconut cream (kakang gata).
+Pancit buko is commonly served directly in an opened coconut shell.

-The dish originates independently from the Tagalog people (specifically from Quezon and Laguna), and the Visayan people.
-The Visayan versions of the dish differ from the Tagalog versions in that it sometimes includes wheat noodles.
+The dish originates independently from both the Tagalog people, specifically from Quezon and Laguna, and the Visayan people.
+Visayan versions sometimes include wheat noodles, distinguishing them from the Tagalog versions.